Techjourney15/simple-calculator/README.md

 # patch-1-update

-Here’s the **BLEAT Calculator** with advanced features, extended functionalities, and enhanced operations using modern coding practices.
+- **BLEAT Calculator** integrates advanced features, extended functionalities, and enhanced operations coded using modern coding practices.
 This version integrates exponential operations and adopts advanced Python concepts such as type hints, constants, and a more modular structure.

 ### Key Features of the BLEAT Calculator:
 1. **Modular Design**: